How Personalized Advising Works

 After you officially declare a Dietrich School major or are admitted into a professional school, you will be advised through that program.

 Contact your advisor, especially if questions arise or problems occur.
 Advisors are here to help.
 Advisors understand college can be exciting and also a struggle.
-It’s part of their job to help navigate college, and our advisors enjoy helping students find their personal paths.
+It’s part of their job to help you navigate college, and our advisors enjoy helping students find their personal paths.